slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On shame, confidence and validation

 <!--
+> *"Out of your vulnerabilities will come your strength."
+-- Sigmund Freud*
+> *"The way to develop self-confidence is to do the thing you fear and get a record of successful experiences behind you.
+Destiny is not a matter of chance, it is a matter of choice; it is not a thing to be waited for, it is a thing to be achieved." -- William Jennings Bryan*
+> *"The curious paradox is that when I accept myself just as I am, then I can change."
+-- Carl Rogers*

+- you cannot live when you are untouchable.
+Life is vulnerability.
 - Do what scares you until it doesn't.
 - humble enough to know i'm replaceable. cocky enough to know is a downgrade.
 -->